ProtopiaTech/workshop-apim-en/apimanagement-7.md

 ![](Images/APIMJWT.png)

+In this lab, we are going to see how to use the token with your APIs

+#### JSON Web Tokens (JWT) - validate

-- Open the Calculator API 'Code View'
+Open the Calculator API 'Code View'
 - Add the inbound policy to validate that JWT is valid
-  - Example shows the use of variables in an expression - useful if a value is repeated
+  - The example shows the use of variables in an expression - useful if a value is repeated

 ```xml
 <!-- Inbound -->